-"It's an absolute miracle that the community came together to provide this incredible gift for our children and families," said Charlene Sigman, who founded the school's precursor, Happy Talkers, with her husband Mitch in 2001 when they opened their Pleasanton home for daycare and therapy for children with speech delays, autism and other developmental needs.
+"It's an absolute miracle that the community came together to provide this incredible gift for our children and families," said Charlene Sigman, an educator and speech-language pathologist who founded the school's precursor, Happy Talkers, with her husband Mitch.

-The Sigmans began with four children in their living room, and the endeavor grew until, still in their home, Happy Talkers served more than 120 children each week.
-It came to be recognized as a much-need community resource and evolved into School of Imagination.
+In 2001, they opened their Pleasanton home for daycare and therapy for children with speech delays, autism and other developmental needs, beginning with four children in their living room.
+The endeavor grew until, still in their personal home, Happy Talkers served more than 120 children each week.
+It came to be recognized as a much-need community resource and evolved into the School of Imagination.

-For a decade the Sigmans and their team of specialists and educators have moved from place to place -- a total of eight times -- and this week finally settled into their new 12,000-square-foot, custom-built permanent facility.
-Most recently it was held at Crosswinds Church, with the teachers packing up their classrooms each Friday afternoon and reassembling them Monday morning.
+For a decade the Sigmans and their team of specialists and educators have moved from place to place -- for a total of eight times.
+Most recently the school was held at Crosswinds Church, with the teachers packing up their classrooms each Friday afternoon and reassembling them Monday morning.

 "We finally have a permanent home.
 It's a dream come true," Charlene Sigman said at the ribbon cutting.

-KTVU/Channel 2 Sports Director Mark Ibanez, whose 7-year-old child with autism has attended the School of Imagination, was emcee for the Friday ceremonies.
+KTVU/Channel 2 Sports Director Mark Ibanez, whose child has attended the School of Imagination, was emcee.

 "It's a great day for me," Ibanez said.
 "Not many times do we get to celebrate the fruition of a miracle."